 Habit Formation: From Theory to Practice

 When thinking about changing habits, we often focus on kicking our bad habits.
-But the following example shows how Maura created a good habit, which became her daily routine.
+But the following example shows how one of our clients created a good habit, which became her daily routine.

 How useful was this post?